 The hostility does not stop there.
 Society often assumes that women are too emotional.
 Hence, it often claims that women are not suitable for decision-making roles.
 This is a false statement: women have been demonstrating successful leadership roles.
 Especially when taking on challenges we face today, a great example would be Jacinda Ardern, New Zealand’s leader.
 Under her leadership, the country is one of the lowest COVID-19 cases worldwide.

 Even though women in certain parts of the world have demonstrated successful leadership roles, there is no doubt that they still need to challenge the fear of retribution to this day – especially in other parts of the world where women’s rights are much stricter.
+Hence, it is imperative we spread awareness about International Women’s Day.

 2) Choose To Challenge: Traditional Beauty Standards